 What to wear in Scotland in the smaller towns

-If you’re heading out of the major centres of Edinburgh and Glasgow to smaller cities like Aberdeen or Inverness, or to the small towns and the highlands then you’ll be basically able to stick to pretty much the above if you’re not doing any major outdoor activities.
+If you’re heading out of the major centres of Edinburgh and Glasgow to smaller cities like Aberdeen or Inverness or to the small towns and the highlands then you’ll be able to stick to pretty much the above if you’re not doing any major outdoor activities.

 What to wear while hiking in Scotland and doing outdoor activities

-- Good waterproof coat including a warm liner in the colder months (I have one from here)
+- Good waterproof coat (I like this too) including a warm liner in the colder months (I like this)

 - Hiking boots or walking shoes that are waterproof

-- Gaiters if you intend to be walking somewhere with long grasses or particularly wet
+- Gaiters if you intend to be walking somewhere with long grasses or particularly wet.
+More for longer walks.

 - Warm socks (you can even get waterproof socks!
 Although I’ve never tried them myself.)